-And speaking of going right back to the start, the Muffin Man was one of the first places I visited when […]
+And speaking of going right back to the start, the Muffin Man was one of the first places I visited when commencing my […]

 It’s just over 12 months to the day since I launched my self-published epic Life of Pies and I’d be lying if I said things had gone exactly to plan.
 I’ve not had the best year to be perfectly frank, in fact in a literary sense, it has been something of an unmitigated disaster.